 1) Define Your Goals: Make them SMART

 SMART is an acronym, a mnemonic to help you remember the important aspects of every business goal you set.
-This helps ensure each and every one of them will be actionable and simplifies the process of holding yourself accountable.
+SMART goals help ensure every one of them will be actionable and simplify the process of holding yourself accountable.
 SMART stands for:

 “We're going to increase Facebook conversions by 4% by the end of the quarter.”

 It includes a timeframe, a concrete goal for the metric to be grown and how it will be measured, and it's realistic and relevant to an ongoing marketing campaign.

 2) Save Some of your Best Content for Social Media

 Your audience is smart.
 They'll know if that update post was thrown online last minute just to show activity for today.
 So rather than using your presence solely for presenting links to your OTHER content, why not give your channel audiences something exclusive?
 Everybody loves getting invited to the party, right?

 Videos, special event details, product sneak-peeks, Q&A sessions with the founder, the sky's the limit.
 Your audience will relish being part of it as long as there's an air of exclusivity.
 And readers who relish are readers who tell their friends!